Fish That Survive Longer Without Water

 Fish that germinate to live on the water with depressed oxygen capacity, for instance, will ultimately stay out of water for a long time than those coral reef dwellers, which are reliant on hyper-oxygenated water.

-During my younger years when I fished a lot, I observed that a catfish remain alive for several hours despite being away from the water.
+During my younger years, when I fished a lot, I observed that a catfish remained alive for several hours despite being away from the water.

 Escaping Predators

-And this strategy is not limited only to those who can survive on dry land longer, other species also do the same even though they lived for a short moment without water.
+This strategy is not limited only to those who can survive on dry land longer; other species also do the same even though they live for a short moment without water.

 Fishes that observed having a low-oxygen in their habitat, also tend to leave and find greener pastures.
 They search for places wherein they can be comfortable with the air they breathe and even the food that they can eat.
 Having enough air makes them breathe well and stable.